magentabusiness/magentabusiness.github.io/docs/user-guide/install/cluster/gcp-monolith-setup.md

 assignees:
 - ashvayka
 title: Monolith setup using GCP infrastructure
-description: ThingsBoard IoT platform monolith setup with Kubernetes in GKE
+description: IoT Hub IoT platform monolith setup with Kubernetes in GKE

 ---

 * TOC
 {:toc}

-This guide will help you to set up ThingsBoard in monolith mode in GKE.
+This guide will help you to set up IoT Hub in monolith mode in GKE.

 ## Prerequisites

 {% include templates/install/gcp/gke-prerequisites.md %}

 ## Step 1.
-Clone ThingsBoard CE K8S scripts repository
+Clone IoT Hub K8S scripts repository

 Clone the repository and change the working directory to GCP scripts.